 8.2.9.
 Each DBO acknowledges that these Policies protect the reasonable competitive business interests of CFORTH and DBOs, and that a violation of any subsection of these Policies will cause significant and irreparable harm to DBOs and CFORTH, warranting an award of injunctive relief, including a temporary restraining order and/or a preliminary injunction, specific performance, and damages including costs, attorneys’ fees, and disgorgement of all profits made as a result of such violation.

 8.2.10.
-An DBO’s obligations under these Policies shall survive and remain enforceable following the voluntary or involuntary resignation, non-renewal, or termination of that DBO’s DBO.
+A DBO’s obligations under these Policies shall survive and remain enforceable following the voluntary or involuntary resignation, non-renewal, or termination of that DBO’s DBO.

 8.3.
 Other Business Activities: Except as provided in the Policy 8, DBOs may engage in other business ventures, including other selling activities, involving products, services, or business opportunities.
 However, DBOs may not take advantage of their knowledge of their association with other DBOs who they did not personally register or have a “shared team” role with, including their knowledge resulting from or relating to Line of Enrollment Information, in order to promote and expand such other business ventures.

 8.3.2.
-Nothing in these Policies restricts, for example, a DBO regularly engaged in the operation of a service station, auto dealership, retail establishment, salon, or a professional service (e.g., law, medicine, dentistry, or accounting) from serving customer-Subscribers who are DBOs and who have sought them out.
-But an DBO shall not actively solicit the patronage of other DBOs based on knowledge or information gained as a result of being an DBO.
+Nothing in these Policies restricts, for example, a DBO regularly engaged in the operation of a service station, auto dealership, retail establishment, salon, or a professional service (e.g., law, medicine, dentistry, or accounting) from serving Customer-Subscribers who are DBOs and who have sought them out.
+But a DBO shall not actively solicit the patronage of other DBOs based on knowledge or information gained as a result of being a DBO.

 8.4.
-Approval of Certain DBO Contract Changes: The sale of an ownership interest in an DBO, transferring an DBO, merging DBOs, separating or dividing an DBO, or assignment of any rights or obligations under an DBO Contract require express approval of CFORTH in writing beyond those with whom they have a “shared team” role.
+Approval of Certain DBO Contract Changes: The sale of an ownership interest in a DBO, transferring a DBO, merging DBOs, separating or dividing a DBO, or assignment of any rights or obligations under a DBO Contract require express approval of CFORTH in writing beyond those with whom they have a “shared team” role.
 None of the foregoing may be used to manipulate the Line of Enrollment.
 Sale of a position will not change the enroller status.

 8.5.
-Individual Transfers: An “individual transfer” involves the transfer of an DBO without any downline DBOs.
-Any DBO who wants to change his or her enroller must submit a written request to CFORTH accompanied by
+Individual Transfers: An “individual transfer” involves the transfer of a DBO without any downline DBOs.
+Any DBO who wants to change his or her enroller must submit a written request to CFORTH accompanied by:

 (1) a written release signed by all the DBOs up-line in the Line of Enrollment, (2) a written acceptance from the new DBO enrollee, and (3) a statement indicating the business reason for the transfer request.
 Upon CFORTH’s express approval in writing of the request, the written acceptance from the new enrollee confirms that the new enrollee will incur all responsibilities of the transferring DBO.